The question of interest is fundamentally linked to the time lags that exist in all arbitration proceedings.

 To determine the rate of return on capital invested that the investor could have obtained in the absence of a harmful event, recourse to the ROCE rate appears to be the most appropriate indicator.
 In practice, determination of the internal ROCE rate that the investor could have realised in the absence of the alleged acts may prove to be very complicated to implement.
 As an alternative, reference could be made to the rate of return observed in the investor's sector of activity for the period from expropriation to decision.
 This rate could be adjusted upwards or downwards, as the case may be, according to the investor's past recorded individual performance compared with that of his or her sector of activity.

-Finally, let us note that it is essential to determine the applicable interest rate in line with the currency into which the compensation will be converted.
+Finally, it is essential to determine the applicable interest rate in line with the currency into which the compensation will be converted.
 An economic relationship effectively exists between the interest rate and the exchange rate.
 A fall in the interest rate on loans and deposits in a country, in theory, brings about a depreciation of the currency in the country in question.
 Thus, it is essential to choose the interest rate in line with the currency used for payment of the monetary compensation.
-For example, if the monetary compensation is expressed in American dollars, the interest rate to use must itself be relative to American assets, loans or deposits.
+For example, if the monetary compensation is expressed in US dollars, the interest rate to use must itself be relative to US assets, loans or deposits.

 iii Compound interest or simple interest